Archaeology Training at GRAPE

 Participants must make their own travel arrangements to Tbilisi in the Republic of Georgia.

-Flights to Tbilisi usually connect through: Istanbul, Kiev, and Warsaw.
+Flights to Tbilisi usually connect through: France, Germany, Istanbul, Kiev, and Warsaw.

 All participants will require a minimum of two (2) COVID-19 vaccinations.